toomanycats/toomanycats.github.io/_posts/2016-10-09-scientific-progamming-inputs-and-outputs.md

 ---

 # Programming in a research laboratory
-I started in my scientific work experience in a lab that studies brain diseases utilizing MRI and other modalities.
+I started my scientific work experience in a lab that studies brain diseases utilizing MRI and other modalities.
 I then spent sometime in industry learning to work at a faster pace and with newer technology.

-Now I'm back in research and I'm  finding myself using a whole new set tools and ideology.
+Now I'm back in research and I'm  finding myself using a whole new set tools and principals.

 <figure>
     <img src='/images/t1t2flairbrain.jpg' alt="Anatomical MRI modalities, T1, T2 and FLAIR">
     <figcaption>http://casemed.case.edu/clerkships/neurology/Web%20Neurorad/MRI%20Basics.htm</figcaption>
 </figure>

-I'm going to focus these writings on organizing inputs, and in my cases that's brain MRI scans.
-Typically a study will have subjects, which undergoes sessions that have runs.
-The magnets product files in the medical standard format known as DICOM.
+I'm going to focus this writing on organizing inputs to processing work flows, and in my cases that's brain MRI scans.
+Typically a study will have subjects, which undergo sessions, that have runs.
+The MRI Scanners produce files in the medical format known as DICOM.
 The meta data stored as date-times in the file name and some DICOM header tags.

 The files are brought into a researchers file system in a flat format.
 Then someone puts them ins some order that makes sense to humans.